 Generally, DSPs and others working in ad-tech will opt for Audience Sets, while publishers and orgs with their own CMS may choose Profiles.
 The decision is made during the contractual process.

-Factual has arrangements with MoPub and several other exchanges to create audiences on their data.
+Foursquare has arrangements with MoPub and several other exchanges to create audiences on their data.
 With the permission of the exchange we make these audiences available to select Demand Side Platforms (DSPs) to enhance targeting relevance.
-Using a visual interface, DSPs query exchange audiences on Factual for specific campaign criteria, such as “Business Travellers in LA”.
+Using a visual interface, DSPs query exchange audiences on Foursquare for specific campaign criteria, such as “Business Travellers in LA”.
 This query produces an Audience Set, a highly optimized, binary hash of the exchange identifiers for all devices satisfying the query criteria.
-Audience Sets are transferred to the DSP for local execution on Factual software at runtime.
+Audience Sets are transferred to the DSP for local execution on Foursquare software at runtime.

 The workflow looks something like this: